henry2016/Get-Clean-Data/README.md

 The _makeTidy()_ subroutine is called twice; once for the test dataset, and once for the training data set.
 The subroutine that calls _makeTidy()_ twice is named _makeTidyData()_, and after _makeTidyData()_ gets the two filtered datasets, it merges them into a single result.
 Details of the filtering performed by the _makeTidy()_ subroutine are described later.

-After calling _makeTidyData()_ to get the filtered, merged result, the _main()_ routine creates a new dataframe that shows the average of the (filtered) variables for each combination of activity type and subject.
-This new data frame is written as a table to the _output.txt_ file, and returned as a data frame by the _main()_ routine.
+After calling _makeTidyData()_ to get the filtered, merged result, the _main()_ routine creates a new dataframe that shows the average of the (filtered) variables for each combination of activity type and subject number.
+The rows of this new data frame are created in order, primarily by activity name and secondarily by subject number.
+The data frame is then written as a table to the _output.txt_ file, and returned as a data frame by the _main()_ routine.

 The _main()_ routine takes 19.37 seconds to execute on a 2.67 GHz Core i7.